Spring Lake

 Scott County, MinnesotaEutrophic

 The LakeGrade rubric puts Spring Lake at a C: clarity at 7.0 ft, 42 µg/L of phosphorus, and a TSI of 54 signal an intermediate trophic state.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 At a TSI of 54, Spring Lake reads as eutrophic — nutrient-rich enough that summer algal growth and reduced clarity are expected, not unusual.
 Spring Lake reaches 37 ft at its deepest point — typical for Minnesota mid-sized lakes, with seasonal stratification but limited cold-water refuge.
 At 592 acres, Spring Lake fits the Minnesota median for monitored lakes, with 4.5 miles of shoreline.
 Spring Lake ranks 6 of 17 in Scott County — solidly in the upper half of the local distribution.